-• Safety
+Safety

-In the Table that follows, all roads in East Ferris are evaluated from a safety perspective and are colour coded: red for the roads where safety could be improved, to orange or yellow for those with less and at the end the roads in green requiring no safety improvements.
+All roads in East Ferris are evaluated from a safety perspective and are colour coded: red for the roads where safety could be improved, to orange or yellow for those with less and at the end the roads in green requiring no safety improvements.
+Please refer to Appendix 'A' for the complete road analysis.
 Safety evaluation criteria include speed limits, shoulder width, traffic levels, surface treatment, signage and AT activity.

-• Convenience
+Convenience